wp-plugins/featured-page-widget/readme.txt

 == Changelog ==

+= 1.7 - February 24th, 2011 =

+* Fixed an issue that created an infinite loop if only one page was selected.
+* Fixed some language file issues and added a new language file.

 = 1.6 - February 19th, 2011 =

 * Fixed an issue where language files would not load.